azurecitadel/azurecitadel.github.io/guides/prereqs/vscode.md

 "C:\\\\Windows\\\\sysnative\\\\cmd.exe" | 64-bit Command Prompt if available, if not 32-bit
 "C:/Windows/sysnative/WindowsPowerShell/v1.0/powershell.exe" | 64-bit PowerShell if available, if not 32-bit
 "C:/Windows/sysnative/bash.exe" | [Bash on Ubuntu](/guides/prereqs/lxss) (Windows Subsystem for Linux (WSL) on Windows 10)
+"C:/Program Files/Git/bin/bash.exe" | Git Bash

+> The Git  Bash shell is installed as part of Git for Windows, and is an option for WIndows 7/8.x users to use bash.
+For Windows 10 users the Windows Subsystem for Linux (WSL) is a much cleaner implementation and is highly recommended.
+There are no issues with having Git for Windows and WSL co-existing, with the former used by VS Code solely for the git operations, and the latter used to provide a better standard of bash integrated console.

-> Note that pathing may use either forward or backslashes in the settings.json file, but backslashes will need to be escaped (i.e. \\\\).
+Note that pathing may use either forward or backslashes in the settings.json file, but backslashes will need to be escaped (i.e. \\\\).
 The exception is Command Prompt which requires backslashes as shown.

 The example settings file at the bottom of this page shows an example of the shell being overridden.